Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

 3. The training unit and the unit that receives the thesis evaluation dossier are responsible for keeping the information of the independent reviewer confidential.
-The doctoral student and the doctoral student\'s supervisor are not allowed to learn about, contact or communicate with the independent reviewer in any form.
+The doctoral student and the doctoral student's supervisor are not allowed to learn about, contact or communicate with the independent reviewer in any form.
 4. The list of independent reviewers is a confidential document of the training unit.